JesseTAlford/texts/the-art-of-markdown.md

 Prose becomes more like code
 when you use tools designed for code and let them shape your choices.
-Now,
-this may not be immediately recognizable as a benefit.
+This may not be immediately recognizable as a benefit.
-But,
-with prose as with code,
+With prose as with code,
 readability is essential to industrial use.
 With prose as with code,
 smaller functions/sentences are easier to understand.